 The regional centre of National Academy of Art stood on a road close by, ten minutes’ walk from the house.
 The academy was a perennial haunt of art students of all kinds -painters, sculptors, moulders and weirdoes.
 What it also ensured was that our building was never short of tenants.
 They appeared with their easels, canvas, colours, moulds and metals overnight and vanished in similar haste.
 I ran into a fresh troika one evening, smoking cigarettes nonchalantly, leaning against the parapet of my terrace.
 Looking around, I noticed cast off cigarette butts too and it sent my temper soaring.
 I gruffly asked them to stop smoking and collect the litter they had produced.
 One of them sported a ponytail and seemed to be their leader.
 He apologized profusely on everyone’s behalf, stubbed out his cigarette and picked up the butts and the other two followed him quietly.
 After an awkward pause, however, I introduced myself and they were happy to introduce themselves too.

-It turned out that Biren, Sumer and Victor hailed from three distant corners of the country, as spaced out as the legs of a tripod.
-If Biren came from Assam, Sumer belonged to Rajasthan and Victor had his home in Goa.
+It turned out that Biren, Sumer and Victor hailed from three distant corners of the country, spaced away like the legs of a tripod.
+Biren had come from Assam, Sumer belonged to Rajasthan and Victor had his home in Goa.
 As if to emphasise their distant origins, the artists had very different styles compared to each other.
 Biren’s paintings smacked of a land of mountains, rivers and fog, rendered in charcoal abstracts.
 Sumer’s paintings were crowded with dunes and temples, suffused with shades of orange and maroon; his people were ridiculously skeletal.
 Victor was apparently the most gifted of them all, he was a painter of women and their many moods, fortunes and misfortunes.
 His drawings were varied, vivid and full bodied, and women were counterbalanced with tormentors – pot-bellied, mustachioed, uniformed, dagger-wielding and pinstripe-suited.

 Victor seemed to have a fascination for women of Nordic descent who he claimed were symbolic of the ‘emancipated woman’.
-He kept talking about certain Veera and Salli, representatives of Finnish Airline who had befriended him during an art exhibition in Delhi.
-They were quite struck by his paintings and had offered to pose as models for his ‘masterpiece’.
+He often talked about certain Veera and Salli, representatives of Finnish Airline who had befriended him during an art exhibition in Delhi.
+They were quite struck by his paintings, he’d say, and had offered to pose as models for his ‘masterpiece’.

 I decided to wait for a couple of days before bursting Avi’s illusion about the naked ghost but it turned out to be a bad idea for all.
 The very next day of his imagined tryst with the supernatural, his sister stepped out in the backyard only to see a large painted canvas positioned carefully on the first floor terrace.
 It depicted a dressless woman, her legs dangling out of a rooftop in reckless abandon.